Automated deployments using Aegir

 I set up a new Jenkins job for each branch that I want to build, and use the git SCM plugin to monitor our site’s repo for changes.
 I set up a few configuration options so that the deployment scripts work correctly, they are:

-• Branches to build: master (or whatever branch you want to monitor for new tags)
+(or whatever branch you want to monitor for new tags) - Checkout/merge to local branch

-• Skip internal tag: true
+(same as above) - Skip internal tag:

-• Local subdirectory for repo: site
+- Local subdirectory for repo:

-I also checkout the deployment scripts using the git SCM plugin (using the multiple SCM plugin to allow multiple git repos to be checked out) into a folder called aegir-deploys.
+I also checkout the deployment scripts using the git SCM plugin (using the multiple SCM plugin to allow multiple git repos to be checked out) into a folder called aegir-deploys

 Then I add a single build step: Execute shell, with the following code: